charakageethal/learn2fix-journal-ext/README.md

 # learn2fix-journal-ext
+[Learn2Fix](https://github.com/mboehme/learn2fix) is a human-in-the-loop automatic program repair technique for programs taking numeric inputs.
+In this journal extension, Learn2Fix is tested with different classification algorithms, in addition to [INCAL](https://github.com/ML-KULeuven/incal), and one more automated program repair tool, [Angelix](https://github.com/mechtaev/angelix).
 ## Step 1- Install Supporting Components
 Use the followng commands to Python3.7, numpy (https://numpy.org/) and scikit-learn (https://scikit-learn.org/stable/)
 ```